Budapestby VisitCity Guides

 Day 2:

-With additional days in Budapest, consider these experiences:
+With extra days in Budapest, we recommend:

 • Day trip to Margaret Island and its thermal baths